giljr/How_To_Storing_Fiscal_Data/README.md

     Cargas::RcadCarga.new

+## 📈 Improvements Inspired by External Review

+See detailed [Suggestions for Improvement](./IMPROVEMENT.md), based on a review and best practices analysis.

 ✅ Done!

 You now have a production-ready Rails 8 app capable of parsing and storing fiscal data from RCAD-formatted files.